AODtorusan/esphome-influxdb_v2_oss/FULL_CONFIGURATION.md

 ```

 This section configures the first measurement.
 It has an ID which can
-be supplied to the `influxdb.publish` action to trigger publication, a
+be supplied to the `influxdb.queue` action to trigger publication, a
 bucket name to receive the measurement, and a name ('info').
 The
 measurement will contain values from four sensors (specified by their
 IDs), with names supplied to override the default names ('uptime'
 instead of '_uptime' and 'rssi' instead of '_wifi_rssi', etc.)

-One of the sensors is also published as an integer instead of the
+One of the sensors is also queued as an integer instead of the
 default floating-point format, sine the unit's uptime is always a
 whole number of seconds.

 It may be useful to note that if the WiFi network is not connected,
-the value of `_wifi_connected` will be `false`, but publishing to the
+the value of `_wifi_connected` will be `false`, but queuing to the
 InfluxDB server will not be possible.
 Because this configuration
 includes a `time` component and the InfluxDB backlog is enabled, the
 measurements containing a `false` value will be queued in the backlog